Where to Sit at Rate Field

 Rate Field tickets are one of the more dynamic markets in the majors during the rebuild.
 The same seat for the same Sox game can drop meaningfully from Tuesday to Thursday as resellers move inventory.
 For high-demand weekends (Yankees, Dodgers, the Crosstown Classic against the Cubs May 15-17, 2026), the math runs the other way.

-- Free subscribers get the alert with a 24-hour delay.
+- Free subscribers will get the alert with a 24-hour delay.
 For trip planning a few weeks out, the delay rarely matters.

-- Paid subscribers get the alert in real time.
+- Paid subscribers will get the alert in real time.
 For Crosstown weekends and marquee opponents, the head start is the difference between catching the drop and watching it sell out.

 A few seat-buying patterns worth knowing while you’re at it: